Shopping Cart

 - Your shopping cart is currently empty

-GLF16 FA is a hydrophilic fluorescent SBB analogue for rapid detection of senescent cells using flow cytometry and live cell sorting.
+GLF16 FA is a fluorescent SBB analogue for rapid detection of senescent cells using flow cytometry and live cell sorting.

 Pack Size | Price | Availability | Quantity |